braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/faqs.md

 {% alert important %} If you stagger your users into a Canvas and have different schedule times for each Canvas step, you can send a user with the same email or phone duplicate messages. {% endalert %}

-### Will SMS event properties capture keywords in a sentence?
+### Will sms event properties capture keywords in a sentence?

 In order for a keyword to be recognized within a sentence, (e.g. "please stop texting me") you'll need to use a Liquid statement in the message to recognize the specific word.
 Event properties have a character limit of 256, otherwise, there is no character limit.